The following process is followed during a practice review:

 - Canadian Public Accountability Board notified (if required): Firms registered with the Canadian Public Accountability Board (CPAB) with reporting issuer clients will have their Practice Review Report sent to the CPAB directly from the Practice Review Committee.

-- Retained and destroyed files: The Practice Review Report, Decision Letter, Scheduling Questionnaire and Tax Questionnaire are retained for a period of four years once a firm has been found to comply and practice review fees are paid.
+- Retained and destroyed files: The Practice Review Report, Decision Letter, Scheduling Questionnaire and Tax Management Questionnaire are retained for a period of four years once a firm has been found to comply and practice review fees are paid.
 All other working papers, detailed notes, client lists, etc. are destroyed after one year.

 - Follow-up scheduled (if required): For firms receiving a non-comply decision, a follow-up Practice Review will be scheduled usually within 12 months of the initial practice review visit.
 The time frame is at the discretion of the Practice Review Committee.